-- Will the WCB continue to assemble and index cases?
+Will the Board continue to assemble and index cases?

 Yes.
 The assembly and indexing process will continue.

-- Which WCB forms currently submitted by Claim Administrators will be replaced by the eClaims filing process?
+Which Board forms currently submitted by Claim Administrators will be replaced by the eClaims filing process?

 - C-2: Employer's Report of Work Related Injury/ Illness